Octopus tetricus

-Octopus tetricus, the gloomy octopus or the common Sydney octopus, is a species of octopus from the subtropical waters of eastern Australia and New Zealand.
-O. tetricus belongs to the Octopus vulgaris species group and is a commercially prized species.
-All species within the O. vulgaris group are similar in morphology.
+Octopus tetricus, the gloomy octopus, the common Sydney octopus, or the peachy octopus, is a species of octopus from the subtropical waters of eastern Australia and northern New Zealand.
+O. tetricus belongs to the Octopus vulgaris species group.
+All species within the O. vulgaris group are similar in morphology, behaviour, and physiology.
 The English translation of O. tetricus (Latin) is 'the gloomy octopus'.
+It is a significant species in the fishing industry in Australia.
+They play an important role in energy flux between trophic levels in the marine environment.